 International Harmonization of Real World Evidence Standards Dashboard

-Share your suggestions or potential updates for the Dashboard by contacting Maryam Nafie or Valerie Parker.
+Share your suggestions or potential updates for the Dashboard by contacting Maryam Nafie, Molly Shields, and Valerie J. Parker.

 We would like to acknowledge Eric Monson, Ph.D., within the Duke University Libraries’ Center for Data and Visualization Sciences for advising and assisting our project team in the development of this Dashboard.